abandonedpools/hlae-cfg-csgo/readme.md

 ![Error box with text: "Problem in C:\source\advancedffx\AfxHookSource\adresses.cpp:289"](https://media.discordapp.net/attachments/893330030770405437/1085619085372563537/unknown.png?width=360&height=137)

-## error messages when executing the cfg
+## error messages when executing the config
 if you see error messages in the console after executing the config, such as `AFXERROR: There is no recording setting named blur.` or `Error: invalid streamName.`, dont be worried they are normal and don't affect anything.

 ## other issues